Skip to content

 7. Extended the agent with AI-assisted slash commands

-8. Hardened the stack with secrets, authentication, security policy, and monitoring
+8. Hardened the stack with secrets, authentication, security policy, monitoring, observability, and user feedback collection

 The calculus-agent/ and calculus-helper/ directories in this repository serve as complete reference implementations.
 Use them as starting points for your own agents.